13 Best Campgrounds near Mount Rushmore, SD

 3. Sylvan Lake Campground, Custer State Park

-One of the largest state parks in the country, and one of the best state parks in South Dakota, Custer State Park provides seven established campgrounds.
+Custer State Park is one of the largest state parks in the country, and one of the best state parks in South Dakota.
+It's also home to seven established campgrounds.

-Mount Rushmore can be accessed from Sylvan Lake Campground with a short and scenic drive along the Needles Highway.
+Mount Rushmore is accessible from Sylvan Lake Campground with a short and scenic drive along the Needles Highway.
 Adjacent to the campsites, the Sylvan Lake Lodge offers a lounge, general store, and restaurant for hot meals.

 Address: 13329 U.S. 16A, Custer, South Dakota